Everything About Dolphin Eyes

 The lens of dolphins is virtually spherical or slightly elliptical as a result of this.

-Considerable curvature of the lens surface allows for a sufficiently high refractive power of the lens and well-focused pictures on the retina due to the high curvature of the lens surface.
+Considerable curvature of the lens surface allows for sufficiently high refractive power of the lens and well-focused pictures on the retina due to the high curvature of the lens surface.

 Features Of Dolphins' Eyes